Reviews You Can Rely On

 Credit: Hale Milano

-We also consider the Topo Designs Global Travel Bag to be a user-friendly option.
+The Topo Designs Global Travel Bag is user-friendly, with the caveat that you have to love organization.
 With more pockets than most people can keep track of — 15 to be precise — this bag has a space for everything; the only way you can improve the organization of this bag is to buy a label maker and stick on the labels yourself.
-This bag has a dedicated place for each and every item you like to travel with, and the bright interior and numerous pockets look like a Marie Kondo dreamscape.
-However, if you are as forgetful as we are, the excessive number of pockets may be overwhelming.
-We often spend more time zipping and unzipping pockets to search for a single item than if we were to just rummage through one big pocket.
-Still, we can't deny that for the organized traveler, the Global Travel Bag is well-suited to life on the road.
+However, if you are as forgetful as we are, you might spend more time zipping and unzipping pockets to search for a single item than if you were to just rummage through one big pocket.

 The Topo bag boasts an endless assortment of pockets for the ultra-organized traveler.
 As much as we liked the organization, 15 pockets felt like too much when all we wanted was to stuff a jacket inside and grab some snacks.